CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_web_with_python.md

 * 'dragend' <-- function triggers upon deciding to end the dragging of the event target,
 * 'drop' <-- function triggers upon dropping the event target to somewhere other than where it started from originally.
 #### What is a callback function?
 Tell some examples of its usage.
-*
+* Callback are when a function is used as argument in another function.
+* callback functions are useful when we want to manipulate an other functions retun data.
 #### What is a Python decorator?
 How does it work?
 Tell some examples of its usage.
 *
 #### What is the difference between synchronous and asynchronous execution?
 * Syncronous execution means that the functions elements get called in one after the other on a single thread.
-* Asyncronous execution means that some elements of the function get called into a stack and are only returned once they are finished.
+* Asyncronous functions mean that part of the function can be put into a queue and checked in later without blocking the main thread.
-* The elements that are in the stack do not affect the flow of other elements, only when they are referenced.
-* Asyncronous functions call upon asyncronous elements using "await".
-* That means that a function, loop or statement must wait for the asyncronous element to finish returning it's value.

 ## Programming languages

 ### SQL